New Client Special $120 for 4 hours of organizing

 * The concept of “Use once, throw away” has spread worldwide; the next gens have grown up with it.

 * Going green can proceed gradually; does not require a bunch of immediate changes.

 * Eco-friendly cleaning products are biodegradable; labels focus on ingredients, not brand name.

 * Slightly more expensive, but don’t require frequent purchase.

-* 1/3 vinegar + 2/3 water, a powerful cleaner; cuts through grime or air pollution deposits; not for granite, marble, porous surfaces, wood.
+* 1/3 vinegar + 2/3 water, a powerful natural cleaner; cuts through grime or air pollution deposits.
+Not for porous counters, wood, and some plastics; test item beforehand.